 Neighborhood Purpose Grants & Community Impact Projects

-The second round of funding for Neighborhood Purpose Grants is open until February 9, 2018, 12:00 noon and has been increased to $5,000.
+The second round of funding for Neighborhood Purpose Grants has been extended to a deadline of April 6, 2018, 12:00 noon with a total of $5,000 available..
 You must be a 501-C3 in current standing to qualify.
 All applications must be sent to Robert Bryant at email@example.com.
 To be considered for a Neighborhood Purpose Grant see below:

 - Please also include: